apiaryio/api-blueprint/API Blueprint Specification.md

 - [`0-1` Attributes section][]

-    Attributes defined in the scope of a Resource section represent Resource attributes (semantic descriptors).
+    Attributes defined in the scope of a Resource section represent Resource attributes.
 If the resource is defined with a name these attributes **may** be referenced in [Attributes sections][].

 - [`0-1` Model section](#def-model-section)